Parking chair: Legality

 The practice has been outlawed in some places, including the city of Washington, D.C., where enforcement is strict and violators are ticketed.
 Some places specifically prohibit the practice, with levels of enforcement that vary.
 Sanctions against violators may include fines and confiscation of the markers.
 Other places either do not enforce or make legal allowances for this activity.

 In Baltimore, after the 2010 blizzards on February 5–6 and February 9–10, Mayor Stephanie Rawlings-Blake announced that the city would not enforce an existing ban on the practice.
-She said that it could not be stopped, just like "people saying Hon" could not be stopped.
+She said that it could not be stopped, saying that it was a local tradition and that it would be "like telling people they can't say 'Hon'".

 Some places, including Pittsburgh, do not place legal sanctions against those engaging in the practice, but make clear that anyone has the right to claim an informal space that was reserved by someone else for their own vehicle, regardless of courtesy.
 However, it is a general practice around the city to respect the markers of others.
 In 1994, Police in Dormont, a suburb of Pittsburgh, confiscated the markers from 200 spaces due to excessive complaints.
 Pittsburgh retailers sell novelty "Official Parking Chairs".

 In Boston, the law prohibits residents from saving the spaces they clear for longer than 48 hours from the moment a snow emergency is declared to be over.
 However, they are outright banned in certain neighborhoods of the city, such as the South End.

 In Aldan, Pennsylvania, the police chief confiscated all markers that were placed following the blizzards of 2010.
 He stated that he was enforcing a local ordinance in doing so.

-Though traditionally tolerated, the "dibs" practice is not legal in Chicago, where the Police Department has reported notable incident rates involving saved parking spaces.
+In Chicago, the "dibs" practice is illegal under §10-28-070.
+Though dibs incidents are traditionally unenforced in Chicago, there are notable police report rates for vandalism incidents involving saved parking spaces.
 On March 2, 2021, the Chicago Department of Streets and Sanitation (DSS) began removing "Dibs" objects along with household trash.
+WBEZ, Chicago's local NPR station, created a sign for residents to post that cites the Chicago statute prohibiting dibs.

 Criticism

-Most dense residential urban streets have fewer parking spaces than residents owning vehicles.
-Despite this, it is rare that all residents require a parking space at the same time.
-When residents use parking chairs or other markers to claim spaces, they effectively reduce the parking available to everyone, by removing the efficiency that first-come, first-served public parking normally provides.
+Most dense residential urban streets do not have enough parking spaces to accommodate the number of drivers who desire them.
+When residents use parking chairs to claim spaces, they reduce the parking available to other drivers, by removing the efficiency that first-come, first-served public parking normally provides.
 Furthermore, guest and work vehicles are discouraged from using available spaces when needed out of fear of retribution.
 Many citizens cite that despite the existing law prohibiting space savers' use after 48 hours after a declared snow emergency, residents still use them without penalty.
 This means that public property is being illegally claimed by an individual for their own private use.